 Savvy storage solutions

-That sparkling evening gown may be gorgeous, but unless you get invited to galas on a regular basis then it's time to put the dress aside and save it for New Year's.
 Take an honest look at your wardrobe and decide which items you are likely to wear in the next couple of months.
-British weather can be unpredictable, but you're unlikely to need snow shoes in spring or summer (we hope!).
+British weather can be unpredictable, but you're unlikely to need your flip flops this winter.
 That means putting the rest of the items from your newly slimmed-down wardrobe into storage.

-When it comes to items that you need but that aren't in season (think winter coats, wooly jumpers and heavy boots), find a place that isn't your wardrobe to store them.
+When it comes to items that you need but that aren't in season (think bathing suits, sun dresses and strappy sandals), find a place that isn't your wardrobe to store them.
 Maximize the space underneath your bed with an under-bed storage box.
 Alternatively place out-of-season items in clearly labelled boxes on top of your closet.
 You'll have more space plus keep seasonal items together for easy access.

 Re-organise and revel in the tidiness